uptech/appfit-sdk-docs/README.md

 ## Getting Setup

-The Docukent builder uses [MKDocs](https://www.mkdocs.org).
+The Document builder uses [MKDocs](https://www.mkdocs.org).
 In order to get things running and working as expected, we need to do a few things

 ## Getting the Project Up and Running